nanu-c/signal-server-docker/README.md

-Docker container to run TextSecure server
+Docker container to run a Signal server
 -----------------------------------------

 This relies on the user providing the textsecure and push server jars in